schombert/Project-Alice/docs/rules.md

 #### Effect

 Removing a nation from a sphere costs define:REMOVEFROMSPHERE_INFLUENCE_COST influence points.
 If you remove a nation from your own sphere you lose define:REMOVEFROMSPHERE_PRESTIGE_COST prestige and gain define:REMOVEFROMSPHERE_INFAMY_COST infamy.
 Removing a nation from the sphere of another nation "increases" your relationship with the former sphere leader by define:REMOVEFROMSPHERE_RELATION_ON_ACCEPT points.
 The removed nation then becomes friendly with its former sphere leader.

+### Make colony into state

+#### Conditions

+Must not be at war.
+State must be colonial.
+Primary and accepted bureaucrat pops must make up at least define:STATE_CREATION_ADMIN_LIMIT percent of the population in the state.
+Must have enough free colonial points.
+The point requirement is: define:COLONIZATION_CREATE_STATE_COST x number of provinces x 1v(either distance to capital / COLONIZATION_COLONY_STATE_DISTANCE or 0 if it has a land connection to the capital).

+#### Effect

+Provinces in the state stop being colonial. define:COLONY_TO_STATE_PRESTIGE_GAIN x (1.0 + colony-prestige-from-tech) x (1.0 + prestige-from-tech)
+All timed modifiers active for provinces in the state expire An event from `on_colony_to_state` happens (with the state in scope) An event from `on_colony_to_state_free_slaves` happens (with the state in scope)